 Key messages

-- The framework categorises perioperative services into six levels, each building on the capabilities of the previous level.
+- The framework categorises perioperative services into six levels, each building on the previous one and outlining the requirements for safe, patient-centred perioperative care at each level.

-The Perioperative service capability framework outlines minimum standards for perioperative care in Victoria and recognises the range of complexity of procedures and patient needs.
+The perioperative service capability framework outlines the minimum standards for perioperative care in Victoria and recognises a range of procedural complexities and varying patient needs.

 It applies to planned perioperative services delivered across Victorian health services.